centuryglass/IntraPaint/doc/tool_guide.md

 8. **Line width slider**: Controls the outline width when drawing new shapes.
 Set to zero to disable outline drawing.
 9. **Line join style dropdown**: Controls how shape outline connections are drawn.
 10. **Custom dash pattern**: Only visible when the line style dropdown is set to "Custom pattern".
 Patterns use the format "dash_length space_length ", repeated as many times as desired, where dash_length and space_length are both round numbers.
+11. **Antialiasing checkbox**:  When checked, extra smoothing will be applied to smooth jagged pixels along shape edges.
+12. Examples of different shape options, fill patterns, and line styles.

 ---
 ### ![Transform Layer tool icon](./tool_icons/layer_transform_icon.png) Transform layer tool (T)